fbpx

 What are the aims of this study?

 This team’s research has previously shown that stiffer, denser tumours were associated higher risk of recurrence, and that this stiffness is connected to a particular protein.
-The PhD student would make mini-tumours in the laboratory to test new strategies of targeting this stiffness protein, which could potentially lead to new treatment strategies to reduce colorectal cancer recurrence after treatment.
+The PhD student will make mini-tumours in the laboratory to test new strategies of targeting this stiffness protein, which could potentially lead to new treatment strategies to reduce colorectal cancer recurrence after treatment.

 The research team